HIV pre-exposure prophylaxis information for health professionals

 ASHM clinical guidelines

 South Australian health practitioners should refer to the ASHM HIV Pre-exposure Prophylaxis Clinical Guidelines.
-The ASHM HIV PrEP Guidelines outline behavioural risk and eligibility criteria for men who have sex with men (MSM); heterosexual men and women; trans and gender diverse people; and people who inject drugs.
+The ASHM HIV PrEP Guidelines outline behavioural risk and suitability criteria for men who have sex with men (MSM); heterosexual men and women; trans and gender diverse people; and people who inject drugs.

-In addition to assisting clinicians in assessing eligibility of patients for PrEP, the ASHM HIV PrEP Guidelines provide guidance on commencing and monitoring patients on PrEP including management of side-effects and toxicity, use of PrEP in pregnancy and in chronic hepatitis B infection; daily and on-demand (also known as event-based) PrEP dosing; and discontinuing PrEP.
+In addition to assisting clinicians in assessing the suitability of patients for PrEP, the ASHM HIV PrEP Guidelines provide guidance on commencing and monitoring patients on PrEP including management of side-effects and toxicity, use of PrEP in pregnancy and in chronic hepatitis B infection; daily and on-demand (also known as event-based) PrEP dosing; and discontinuing PrEP.

 The ASHM HIV PrEP Guidelines provide a recommended appointment schedule of testing and ongoing monitoring for health practitioners managing individuals accessing PrEP for HIV.